The Ultimate Handbook for Smoke Bomb Photographers in 2026

 Safety Note

-Always wear gloves and eye protection when igniting a smoke grenade.
-At the moment of activation, sparks are produced for 1–2 seconds - keep the vent directed away from people and flammable surfaces.
-Never hold a unit near the vent during the full burn.
+Wear gloves and eye protection when igniting a smoke grenade.
+At the moment of activation, sparks are produced for one to two seconds — keep the vent directed away from people and flammable surfaces.
+The can gets hot during and after the burn, so hold it by the base away from the vent, or set it down on non-flammable ground.
 After your session, submerge any spent or misfired units in water before disposal.

 Properly Lighting Your Images